2018 Swiss referendums

 Ten national referendums were held in Switzerland in 2018.
-Polling took place on 4 March, 10 June, 23 September and 25 November.
+Voting took place on 4 March, 10 June, 23 September and 25 November.

 March referendums

 Two referendums were held on 4 March.
-One was on a Federal Decree on the new Financial Regulation 2021, which would extend the right of the federal government to levy VAT and direct federal tax until 2035; this was approved by 84% of voters.
+One was on a Federal Decree on the new Financial Regulation 2021, which would extend the right of the federal government to levy VAT and direct federal tax until 2035.
 The other was the "Yes to the abolition of radio and television fees" popular initiative, which proposed abolishing the licence fee that provides the majority of funding for the Swiss Broadcasting Corporation.

+The abolition proposal, known by the informal name No Billag, was rejected by the Federal Assembly in 2017.
+Proponents of the initiative argued it was not fair for everyone to pay the fee regardless of whether they consumed Swiss Broadcasting Corporation output or not, that the total yearly sum of 1.37 billion francs should be spent by consumers, and that the SRG SSR would become more politically independent if it did not depend on the mandatory fee.
+Opponents of the initiative claimed that removing the mandatory fee would threaten national cohesion and that the country would become a "media desert" which would be dangerous to Switzerland's system of direct democracy.
+A committee, "Nein zum Sendeschluss", was formed to oppose the initiative.
+Opponents received support from 6,000 artists who published an online statement "defending cultural diversity in Switzerland" and argued that cultural diversity would be threatened if the initiative passed.
+Polls suggested 65 percent would vote against the proposal.

-The proposal was rejected by the Federal Assembly in 2017, and by 72% of voters in the referendum.
+The Federal Decree on the new Financial Regulation 2021 was approved by 84% of votes, while the No Billag initiative was rejected by 72% of voters.

 Results

 June referendums

 Two referendums were held on 10 June; one on the Sovereign Money Initiative proposal and one on the Federal Gambling Act.

 The Sovereign Money Initiative proposal aims to give the Swiss National Bank a monopoly on money creation.
 It was launched by the Monetary Modernisation Association, without the support of any political party.
 The collection of signatures began on 3 June 2014, and the initiative was submitted to the Federal Chancellery on 1 December 2015 with over 110,000 valid signatures, despite its technical subject and without the support of political parties or other civil society organizations.
 The Federal Assembly recommended rejecting the initiative.